The metabolism of vitamin D

 GENETIC FACTORS

 As we have seen, the synthesis of vitamin D requires a complex metabolism, There arenumerous chemical reactions for activation of vitamin D (25-hydroxyvitamin D) and the transportation.
 For that reason, genetics influence the metabolism of vitamin D and therefore the ratio of vitamin D conversion.
 Are you interested in knowing your genetic variants associated with the activation of vitamin D and its transportation?
-Find it out in ADNTRO.
+Find out with the DNA TEST of ADNTRO or upload your RAW DNA data.

 Share this post